-If you are planning to purchase and install a C Arm for testing procedures, there are more than a few precautions you need to take.
+If you plan to purchase and install a C Arm for testing procedures, there are more than a few precautions you need to take.
 The size of the room is one of the important aspects you should take note of.
 The second thing to consider is what type of C arm you want to install.
-For the best results, choose the C arm size first and then find a room that will be able to fit the machine comfortably.
+For the best results, choose the C arm size first and then find a room that will fit the machine comfortably.

-Even for moderately sized C Arm, you want to have a room that is at least 10 feet x 12 feet.
+Even for a moderately sized C Arm, you want to have a room at least 10 feet x 12 feet.
 This is the minimum size for your room and having a bigger one is better.
-Many customers who buy used C Arms often complain to their vendors and change their orders after having received a machine because their room was too small for the machine.
+Many customers who buy used C Arms often complain to their vendors and change their orders after receiving a machine because their room was too small for the machine.

-At 10 x 12 feet, the C-arm will fit it with the room snugly and although it is adequate, you will find that people undergoing tests and any other person in the room won’t be able to move freely.
+At 10 x 12 feet, the C-arm will fit it with the room snugly, and although it is adequate, you will find that people undergoing tests and any other person in the room won’t be able to move freely.
 You want to have some more wiggle room for the best experience.
-Also note that the lower arm should be able to comfortably go under the table.
+Also, note that the lower arm should be able to go under the table comfortably.

-Although the size of the room is primarily dictated by the dimensions of the C Arm, power is also very important.
+Although the dimensions of the C Arm primarily dictate the size of the room, power is also significant.
 Here are some of the most important factors:

 · Power consumed by the machine